Dana Hooshmand’s Resume

 Disco Media — Founder / Director (2018+)

 We run a portfolio of profitable websites and apps in the areas of education (language learning), automotive (mostly motorcycles), and vacation rentals.
-Our main two sites are Motofomo.com and DiscoverDiscomfort.com.
+Our main sites are Motofomo.com, DiscoverDiscomfort.com, and MaintenanceSchedule.com.

 100NXT — Founder / Director Global (2018+)